 At the same time, at the end of this article, I will share some SECRET tips that I follow while grinding chicken bones in my food processor.

 A food processor is known to be a popular form of kitchen appliance that is mostly used to smooth the progress of repetitive tasks while you prepare a food item.

-In this modern-day, a food processor is mainly referred to be an electric-motor-driven kitchen appliance.
-But, still, you can find some manual devices out there, which are also referred to be “Food Processors”.
+In this modern-day, a food processor is mainly referred to as an electric-motor-driven kitchen appliance.
+But, still, you can find some manual devices out there, which can also be referred to as “Food Processors”.

 What Is A Food Processor Used For?

 You can use a food processor for a variety of purposes.
 And, most of those are related to tasks needed for the preparation of different types of food items.

 A food processor can be used to perform the following tasks:

 - Making Salads & Dressings.